ryanlfoster/All-to-DPS/README.md

 Upcoming Updates
 ================

-+ Add support to input RGB Values for custom Background Colors
++ More support for Resolutions (different Devices)
-+ Add a option to choose destination format (currently only iPad 1024x768 is supported)
++ Look at possibilities for more advanced cropping system (currently it uses the PDF TrimBox)

 License
 =======